Azure/azure-rest-api-specs/specification/hybridcloud/resource-manager/readme.md

-# hybridcloud
+# Hybrid Cloud API

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for hybridcloud.
+This is the AutoRest configuration file for Hybrid Cloud API.

 ## Getting Started